remove dead link

 Building a strong community around your project or a particular effort within a project is often crucial to its success.
 Launchpad teams help you to bring people together by offering:

-- a focal point
+- a focal point of collaboration.

 Anyone can create a team.
 To get going, visit the new team page.
 You'll probably notice that creating a team is very similar to registering a user account.
 This isn't a coincidence: teams and people work in the same way throughout most of Launchpad.